-This Jeep hitch cover brake light has been officially licensed by Jeep so you know it is going to work well.
-It connects to your brake system by the pre-wired 2 or 4 pin connector depending on the vehicle brand you order so it’s easy to install.
+This Chevrolet Logo LED Brake Light has been officially licensed by Chevrolet so you know it is going to work well.
+It connects to your brake system by the pre-wired 2 or 4-pin connector depending on the vehicle brand you order so it’s easy to install.

-Its made from ABS plastic and will add another layer of visibility to your rear red tail lights.
-There are also 4 other brands such as Chevy, Dodge, Ford, and GMC.
+It’s made from ABS plastic and will add another layer of visibility to your rear red tail lights.
+There are also 4 other brands such as Jeep, Dodge, Ford, and GMC.

 Bully CR-402L Propeller Hitch Cover with LED

 For those that have an interest in boats, there is also the propeller hitch cover with the inbuilt brake light.